-Prenatal genetic counseling can help you determine whether your baby may be at increased risk for having a genetic disorder or birth defect and assist you in making decision regarding available testing options.
+Prenatal genetic counseling can help you determine whether your baby may be at increased risk for having a genetic disorder or birth defect and assist you in making decisions regarding available testing options.

 - You'll be 35 or older on your due date.
-(The odds of having a child with a chromosomal abnormality such as Down syndrome increase with age.)
+(The odds of having a child with a chromosomal abnormality such as Downs Syndrome increase with age.)

 - You've had a stillbirth, three or more miscarriages of unknown cause, or a baby who died in infancy.